dcubasoy/puppeteer-theater/README.md

 - returns: <[Promise]>

 By default, this method will only call `extensions[].play()`.
 This is sort of confusing because it means if you are performing some work that needs to precede logic in `play()`, you need to  be invoking the constructor `await super.play()`  before you do your thing.
-Perfect example (found in the e
+Perfect example (found in the example shows) is captcha authentication.
+See the Docs.MD file for a detailed and complete reference.